MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 - If you select **Play an audio file** you can use the **Upload file** button to upload a recorded greeting message saved as audio in .WAV, .MP3, or .WMA format.
 The recording can be no larger than 5 MB.

-- If you select **Type a greeting message** the system will read the text that you type (up to 1000 characters) when the auto attendant answers a call.
+- If you select **Type a greeting message** the system reads the text that you enter (up to 1000 characters) when the auto attendant answers a call.

 >[!NOTE]
 > When using *Text to Speech*, the text must be entered in the language selected for the auto attendant.
 The system doesn't perform translation.

 ### Route the call

-- If you select **Disconnect**, the auto attendant will hang up the call.
+- If you select **Disconnect**, the auto attendant hangs up the call.
 - If you select **Redirect call**, you can choose one of the call routing destinations.
 - If you select **Play menu options**, you can choose to **Play an audio file** or **Type in a greeting message** and then choose between menu options and directory search.